Muscle Group: Vastus Medialis muscle is part of the Quadriceps

 Special Function: Knee and kneecap stability especially in the final stage of knee extension

-AKA: Vastus Internus or teardrop muscle
+AKA: Vastus Internus, Vastus Medialis Oblique, VMO, teardrop muscle

-Vastus Medialis is the most medial of the quadriceps muscles, found on the medial (inner) side of the front of the thigh.
+The vastus medialis muscle is the most medial of the quadriceps muscles, found on the medial (inner) side of the front of the thigh.
 It works with the other quadriceps to straighten the knee.

-It has an extensive origin on the anteromedial surface of the femur (thigh bone) which begins at lower medial end of the intertrochanteric line, runs down around the medial aspect of the spiral line and the medial lip of the linea aspera.
+The vastus medialis muscle has an extensive origin on the anteromedial surface of the femur (thigh bone) which begins at lower medial end of the intertrochanteric line, runs down around the medial aspect of the spiral line and the medial lip of the linea aspera.

 It continues on to the upper two thirds of the medial supracondylar line, medial intermuscular septum and the adductor magnus tendon.

-The upper fibres (often referred to as Vastus Medialis longus) mainly pass straight downwards whereas the lower fibres (often referred to as Vastus Medialis Oblique) pass forwards, almost horizontally.
+The upper fibres, often referred to as Vastus Medialis longus, mainly pass straight downwards whereas the lower fibres, often referred to as Vastus Medialis Oblique, pass forwards, almost horizontally.

 The muscle fibres join with one of the other quadriceps muscles, rectus femoris, the medial border or the kneecap and the medial condyle of the tibia, fusing with the deep fascia and replacing the lateral joint capsule.